Lhinger/GBA-GAMES/index.md

 # Mach python was here

-# What GBA games do you like the most?
+# Comment what GBA games you want added to the list below!

                  Don't tell your teachers.
 You get unblocked games, just play and be grateful.